pact-foundation/docs.pact.io/website/docs/pact_broker/administration/maintenance.md

 The keep selectors operate in a very similar way to the [consumer version selectors](/pact_broker/advanced_topics/consumer_version_selectors/) used during verification.
 Each selector can have the following properties:

 * `pacticipant`: the name of the pacticipant
+* `branch`: the name of the branch as a string to indicate a particular branch, or a boolean `true` to indicate "any version associated with a branch"
 * `tag`: the name of the tag as a string to indicate a particular tag, or a boolean `true` to indicate "any version with a tag"
 * `latest`: if `true`, then the latest version matching the other selection properties is specified.
 If `false` or omitted, all versions matching the other selection properties are specified.
 * `max_age`: the number of days since it was created, as an integer, for which to keep the application version.